 To Buy: 1800-258-5899 (9:30 AM to 6:30 PM)|

 Vivek Law: Hello and welcome to this special series - Finance Made Simple.
-Joining me today is Tarun Rustagi who is the Chief Financial Officer at Canara HSBC OBC Life Insurance.
+Joining me today is Tarun Rustagi who is the Chief Financial Officer at Canara HSBC Life Insurance.
 Thanks very much Tarun for joining in this conversation.
-Tarun, you know traditionally life insurance has been seen as a tax saving instrument.
-A lot of us you know tend to buy life insurance because we get to save tax.
+Tarun, traditionally life insurance has been seen as a tax saving instrument.
+A lot of us tend to buy life insurance because we get to save tax.
 Even though we've recently in the budget seen capital gains tax being introduced for premiums above 2.5 lakh but what are the other methods in which I can save tax through life insurance?

 Vivek Law: All right Tarun, we leave it there.
 Thank you very much for joining us and sharing your very detailed perspective with our viewers.
 Thank you.

 Tarun Rastogi: Thanks Vivek and thanks viewers.
 Bye.

 Managing Director & Chief Executive OfficerKnow More

 Chief People OfficerKnow More